Giancarlo Gallifuoco

-Giancarlo Gallifuoco (born 12 January 1994) is an Australian professional footballer who plays as a defender for Malaysia Super League club Kuala Lumpur City.
+Giancarlo Gallifuoco (born 12 January 1994) is an Australian professional soccer player who plays as a defender for Malaysia Super League club Kuala Lumpur City.

-Born in Sydney, Gallifuoco played under 23's football for Tottenham Hotspur and Swansea City before making his professional debut for Melbourne Victory in 2015.
-In 2016, he returned to England to play for Torquay United.
-In July 2017, Gallifuoco signed for Dover Athletic.
-In the Summer of 2018, Gallifuoco joined Serie C side FC Rieti where he remained until December 2018.

-Gallifuoco played for Australia numerous times at youth level.

 Club career

 Tottenham Hotspur

-Gallifuoco signed a -year deal with Tottenham Hotspur in February 2012.
+Gallifuoco signed a two and a half year deal with Tottenham Hotspur in February 2012.
 In his first season with the club he became a regular in the Tottenham under-21 side, alongside fellow Australian Massimo Luongo.
 He also experienced first-team football in a friendly win over Enfield Town in August 2013.

 Swansea City

 In August 2014, Gallifuoco signed a one-year deal with Swansea City.
 He played predominately with the under-21 side, including victory in the 2014–15 Professional U21 Development League 2.
 Gallifuoco was released by Swansea at the end of the 2014–15 season.

 Melbourne Victory

 Gallifuoco next returned to Australia, joining A-League side Melbourne Victory in September 2015.
 He made his senior competitive debut one month later, in a win over Hume City in the semifinals of the 2015 FFA Cup.
 He left the Victory at the end of the season seeking more game time, after only limited first-team opportunities (six appearances across all competitions).